 As a rule, getting used to it takes about one regeneration cycle.
 This is around 4 weeks for young skin and up to 6 weeks for mature skin.
-That's how long it takes the skin's own processes to start up again.
-Synthetic ingredients manipulate this very strongly, making the skin more permeable here and sealing there.
+That's how long it takes to restart the skin's own processes.
+Synthetic ingredients manipulate this very strongly, making the skin more permeable here and sealing it there.
 So she is no longer used to working.
-Then you come along with your new natural cosmetics and you want them to do something again.
+Then you come along with your new natural cosmetics and suddenly you have to do something again.
 Who wouldn't be irritated by that?

-Not normal are allergic reactions.
+- Allergic reactions are not normal .
 So sudden swelling, severe itching, dizziness and the like.
 Then you should stop using the product and do an allergy test.
-Perhaps you are reacting to a certain ingredient that you need to avoid.
+Maybe you have a reaction to a certain ingredient that you need to avoid.

 Where to start with the switch to natural cosmetics?

-Start with products that you use daily and over a large area Shower gels, for example, are simple.
+Start with products that you use daily and on a large scale .
+Shower gels, for example, are simple.
 You can even find natural alternatives in the drugstore around the corner, for example solid shower gels or bar soaps.
 Both are super sustainable because they are economical and require little packaging.
-Changing from body lotion to a natural body oil is just as easy.
-It feels really good right away and is very well tolerated.
+Switching from body lotion to a natural body oil is similarly easy.
+It immediately feels really good and is very tolerable.

-🌴 Palm oil and sustainability : Palm oil is often saponified because it creates a great foam.
-But the material also has critics - keyword monocultures and such.
-Unfortunately the no. 1 alternative coconut oil not really better, since the yield is smaller and the plantations are also monocultures.
-If you want to avoid these two, avoid Sodium Palmate and Sodium Cocoate.
-There are also manufacturers who do without both, such as Terrorists of Beauty .
+🌴 Palm oil and sustainability : Palm oil is often saponified because it makes a great foam.
+But the material also has critics - keyword monocultures and so on.
+Unfortunately the No. 1 Alternative Coconut oil is not really better because the yield is smaller and the plantations are also monocultures.
+If you want to avoid these two, avoid sodium palmate and sodium cocoate .
+There are also manufacturers who do without both, like Terrorists of Beauty .

 Natural cosmetic deodorant

 There are also very effective alternatives to deodorants.
-They contain sometimes even more than conventional deodorants.
-It is not yet available only as an antiperspirant, i.e. to prevent sweating itself, because aluminum is still required for this.
+In some cases, they even reduce the smell more than conventional deodorants.
+It is not yet available as an antiperspirant, i.e. to prevent sweating itself, because that still requires aluminum.

 Naturally beautiful makeup

-Wow, a lot has happened in decorative cosmetics in recent years.
-There are wonderful products with which you don't have to make any compromises in terms of color intensity, application, durability and and and .
-The switch definitely makes sense with lip products - we lick them off quite often without realizing it.
+Wow, a lot has happened in decorative cosmetics in the last few years.
+There are wonderful products with which you don't have to compromise on color intensity, application, durability and so on.
+The switch definitely makes sense when it comes to lip products - we lick them off quite often without noticing.

-Also awesome: natural foundation .
+Also brilliant: natural foundation .
 My recommendation is mineral make-up.
 Simply in powder form with no frills.
-We have already explained what needs to be considered in our blog post on mineral make-up.
+We have already explained what needs to be taken into account in our blog post on mineral make-up.

 Natural cosmetic toothpaste

 Did you know that most conventional toothpastes contain plastic ?
-And after all, they end up in the mouth twice a day.
-With natural cosmetics this is over.
-It uses all-natural emery gel particles for cleaning and teeth whitening.
-Just try it!
+And they end up directly in your mouth twice a day.
+This is over with natural cosmetics.
+It uses completely natural lubricating gel particles for cleaning and teeth whitening.
+Just try it out!

 Switching to natural cosmetic hair care

-“Natural cosmetic shampoo makes hair greasy” is an objection that we often hear and read.
-That is not the case either.
+“Natural cosmetic shampoo makes hair greasy” is an objection we often hear and read.
+That's not true either.
 What natural cosmetic shampoos do differently :

-They use milder, natural surfactants for cleaning.
-Sometimes they foam less, which can subjectively give the feeling: "That doesn't clean properly at all."
+- They use milder, natural surfactants for cleaning.
+They sometimes foam less, which can give you the subjective feeling: “This isn’t really cleaning properly.”
 Don’t let that put you off, even mild shampoos clean the hair!

-You save on silicone .
+- You save yourself silicone .
 They use conventional products for more shine and glory.
-Natural cosmetics use vegetable oils for similar effects.
-However, they can only really develop their effect when you have washed out all the silicone.
-That takes several weeks.
+Natural cosmetics use plant oils for similar effects.
+But they can only really develop their effect once you have washed out all the silicone.
+This takes several weeks.

-You guessed it: the crux is the switch again, you just have to go through it with your hair.
-Unfortunately, gradually replacing or mixing products does not make sense here.
+You guessed it: once again the crux of the matter is the change.
+You just have to go through with the hair.
+Unfortunately, replacing or mixing products gradually makes no sense here.
 Perseverance is the order of the day .
-And by the way: many people switch from synthetic to natural without major incidents.
-It also depends on the texture of the hair.
+And by the way: Many people switch from synthetic to natural without any major incidents.
+It also depends on the condition of the hair.

 ☝️ Tip : Feel free to try out several products (one after the other, of course).
-You should change the shampoo regularly anyway.
-And the range of natural cosmetic hair care series is now huge, including hair soaps and shampoo bars .
+You should change your shampoo regularly anyway.
+And the range of natural cosmetic hair care ranges is now huge, including hair soaps and shampoo bars .
 There is something suitable for every hair type.

 Don't fall for greenwashing

-We often read “contains argan oil", "cares with fruit extracts” and the like from conventional manufacturers.
+We often read “contains argan oil”, “nourishes with fruit extracts” and similar things from conventional manufacturers.
 Because they also know that plant power sells well.
-Therefore, the risk of greenwashing is very high with care products.
+This is why the risk of greenwashing is very high when it comes to care products.
 Even natural cosmetics is not a protected term .
-Significant, however, are seals.
+Seals, on the other hand, are meaningful.
 Find out which seals say what - they often don't go as far as you might expect.

-Many smaller brands , including FIVE, don't exactly boast seals, even though they meet the requirements or are even more strict.
-Because seals are simply an enormous cost, which often cannot (yet) be borne.
-That's why we at FIVE, for example, currently "only" afford the vegan flower.
-What many people don't realize is that it means much more than not using animal ingredients.
-Therefore also helpful: Choose brands consciously.
+Many smaller brands , including FIVE, are not exactly brimming with seals, even though they meet the requirements or are even stricter.
+Because seals are simply an enormous cost item that often cannot (yet) be borne.
+That's why we at FIVE currently "only" afford the vegan flower.
+What many people don't realize is that it means much more than just avoiding animal ingredients.
+That's why it's also helpful: choose brands consciously.
 Visit their website and read up on the philosophy.